-Karen knows that a hurting body part is a symptom that needs to be traced back to the originating cause and not just a part to be treated in isolation.
+Karen understands a hurting body part is a symptom that needs to be traced back to the originating cause and not just a part to be treated in isolation.

-She knows that true health is not about taking pills to cover up symptoms but about treating the cause of a symptom so that pills can be reduced and, in some cases, eliminated.
+She understands true health is not about taking pills to cover up symptoms but about treating the cause of a symptom so that pills can be reduced and, in some cases, eliminated.

 She understands that evidence-based practice entails continuity of care.
 You will always be treated solely by her, 75-90 minutes for your first appointment and 45-60 minutes for each follow-up visit.

 Karen has been serving the people of Whatcom County since she and her husband moved here in 2002.
 She loves being active: running, hiking, swimming, biking, kayaking and gardening are among her favorite activities, but you can also find her exploring the world with her husband, or curled up with a good book.

 If she can be of service to you please call her office to make an appointment, or you can reach her via her cell phone.